jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 For a concrete example of a standard extension, see :ref:`How to extend the Notebook plugin <extend-notebook-plugin>`.
-Notice that the mime renderer and themes extensions above use a limited, simplified interface to JupyterLab's extension system.
+Notice that the mime renderer extensions use a limited, simplified interface to JupyterLab's extension system.
 Modifying the notebook plugin requires the full, general-purpose interface to the extension system.